 - Aluminum: Usually tin-plated aluminum

-- Copper alloys: Copper beryllium is especially common
+- Copper alloys: Copper beryllium is especially

 - Tin plated plastic

 The metal enclosure of the can keeps EMI from entering or leaving the covered region.
 Many can shields have a grid of holes in the metal that helps with thermal management, while still providing the shielding effect of a conductive cover over your components.